bmhatfield/chef-ulimit/README.md

 It also provides a helper recipe (default.rb) for allowing ulimit overrides with the 'su' command on Ubuntu, which is disabled by default for some reason.

+Finally, it also supplies a more advanced `ulimit_domain` resource, allowing you to configure a complex set of rules beyond those supported by the definition.

 Requirements
 ============

 Add to your repo, then depend upon this cookbook from wherever you need to override ulimits.
+(If you're on Ubuntu, you'll also need to add `recipe[ulimit]` to your runlist, or the files created by this cookbook will be ignored.)

 Attributes
 ==========

 * `node['ulimit']['pam_su_template_cookbook']` - Defaults to nil (current cookbook).
 Determines what cookbook the su pam.d template is taken from
-* `node['ulimit']['users']` - Defaults to empty Hash.
-List of users with their limits
+* `node['ulimit']['users']` - Defaults to empty Mash.
+List of users with their limits, as below.

 Usage
 =====